Create a DHCP reverse zone for reverse DHCP zone declarations to configure TSIG or GSS-TSIG signing of Dynamic DNS updates.

 - Click the DHCP Settings tab.
 Under DHCP Zone Groups, click a DHCP zone group.

 - Click the DHCP Zone Declarations tab.
 Under Reverse Zones, click New.

 Under General, select an IP block or network from an

 domain name for a reverse zone not managed by Address Manager:

-Note: If the Third Party field is selected for IPv6 blocks and networks, the Sign DDNS Updates options will not be supported even though the check box is still available for selection.
+Note: If the Third Party field is selected for IPv6 blocks and networks, the Sign DDNS Updates options won't be supported even though the checkbox is still available for selection.
 Address Manager returns an error.